Microsoft warns about AI

 |

-Microsoft lays off staff in many departments
+Microsoft lays off many departments

 Văn Thắng (Theo CNBC) |

-Microsoft invests $3 billion in India
+Microsoft to invest $3 billion in India

 Văn Thắng |

-Microsoft with strategic move
+Microsoft with a strategic chess

 Văn Thắng (Theo Bloomberg) |